-The interest of the Funding 1 secured creditors in property and assets over which there is a floating charge only will rank behind the claims of certain preferential creditors on enforcement of the Funding 1 security - for example, any amounts due to the UK tax authorities.
-This means that preferential creditors will be paid out of the proceeds of enforcement of the floating charge ahead of amounts due to the issuer under the issuer intercompany loan agreement.
+The interest of the Funding 1 secured creditors in property and assets over which there is a floating charge only will rank behind the expenses of any liquidation or any administration, and the claims of certain preferential creditors on enforcement of the Funding 1 security.
+This means that the expenses of any liquidation or any administration and preferential creditors will be paid out of the proceeds of enforcement of the floating charge ahead of amounts due to the issuer under the issuer intercompany loan agreement.
+Section 250 of the Enterprise Act abolishes crown preference in relation to all insolvencies (and thus reduces the categories of preferential debts that are to be paid in priority to the debts due to the holder of a floating charge).
+For a description of the nature of floating charges created after the relevant date, in particular the ranking of creditors see - "Security for the issuer's obligations - Nature of security - floating charge".

 The floating charge created by the Funding 1 deed of charge may "crystallise" and become a fixed charge over the relevant class of assets owned by Funding 1 at the time of crystallisation.
-Crystallisation will occur automatically following the occurrence of specific events set out in the Funding 1 deed of charge, including, among other events, notice to Funding 1 from the security trustee following an intercompany loan event of default.
-A crystallised floating charge will rank ahead of the claims of unsecured creditors but will continue to rank behind the claims of preferential creditors (as referred to in this section) on enforcement of the Funding 1 security.
+Crystallisation will occur automatically following the occurrence of specific events set out in the Funding 1 deed of charge, including, among other events, notice to Funding 1 from the security trustee following an intercompany loan event of default except in relation to Funding 1's Scottish assets where crystallisation will occur on the appointment of an administrative receiver or on the commencement of the winding-up of Funding 1.
+A crystallised floating charge will rank ahead of the claims of unsecured creditors but will continue to rank behind the expenses of any liquidation or any administration and the claims of preferential creditors (as referred to in this section) on enforcement of the Funding 1 security.